Intel® Active Management Technology: Privacy Statement Last updated: 8/12/2021

 Does Intel AMT KVM Redirection allow an authenticated IT administrator to take remote control of a user's PC as if they are physically sitting at their keyboard?

 During a remote management session with KVM redirection, the IT administrator does have control of the user's PC as if they were sitting at their keyboard.
-With respect to the KVM redirection session, Intel AMT enables the requirement that a KVM session cannot be started without the explicit consent from the user (KVM opt-in).
+With respect to the KVM redirection session, Intel AMT enables the requirement that a KVM session cannot be started without the explicit consent from the user, known as KVM user consent.
 To enforce the user's consent to opt-in to the redirection session, a secure output window ("sprite") is displayed on the user's screen, on top of any other window, in which the user is prompted to read out to the IT administrator a randomly-generated number.
 Only if the IT administrator types in the correct session number will the KVM session begin.
-Once a valid KVM session was invoked, the user's entire screen will be surrounded by a Red bar – indicating that an IT administrator is in the process of a KVM remediation session.
-This Red bar will persist as long as the session is active.
+Once a valid KVM session was invoked, the user's entire screen will be surrounded by a flashing red and yellow border – indicating that an IT administrator is in the process of a KVM remediation session.
+This flashing red and yellow border will persist as long as the session is active.
+Note that KVM user consent is mandatory when the Intel AMT system is in Client Control Mode but is optional when in Admin Control Mode.

-According to the OEM's settings, SOL/IDER or KVM features in Intel AMT are enabled or disabled in the BIOS.
-The requirement for KVM opt-in may be changed by the IT administrator through BIOS settings.
+According to the OEM's settings, SOL/IDER or KVM features in Intel AMT are enabled or disabled in the BIOS or the Intel® Management Engine BIOS Extension (Intel® MEBX).
+The requirement for KVM opt-in may be changed by the IT administrator through BIOS settings or Intel AMT configuration settings.
 Intel recommends utilizing the obligation for the user's consent in order to maintain his privacy.

 How can the user tell whether an IT administrator has accessed the system through Intel AMT?

-The IMSS icon enables and supports user notifications for several events, including whether an IT administrator is accessing or has accessed their system through the opening/closing of a remote redirection session (i.e., SOL/IDER), as well as System Defense activation and Remote-Boot of the user's system by an IT administrator.
+TThe IMSS system tray icon enables and supports user notifications for several events, including whether an IT administrator is accessing or has accessed their system through the opening/closing of a remote redirection session (i.e., SOL/IDER), as well as System Defense activation and Remote Boot of the user's system by an IT administrator.
+Additionally, a flashing icon in the upper right of the screen will appear during an active remote redirection session.
 However, the events that are actually enabled by the IMSS, in an enterprise setting, are defined by an IT administrator, not the user.
 While Intel recommends that those enterprises deploying Intel AMT systems enable the IMSS notifications referred to in this paragraph, it is possible that information regarding remote connections to the Intel AMT system may not necessarily be available to all users.

 How can a user clear all Intel AMT configuration and private data?

-Intel AMT provides BIOS options to partially/fully unprovision an AMT system.
-Intel recommends end-users to fully unprovision a system before resale/recycling and verify that AMT is fully unprovisioned if you purchase a used AMT capable system.
+Intel AMT provides BIOS options to partially/fully unprovision an Intel AMT system.
+Intel recommends end-users to fully unprovision a system before resale/recycling and verify that Intel AMT is fully unprovisioned if you purchase a used Intel AMT capable system.

 Privacy statement updates